-Today, nearly one in four children in the United States is growing up in poverty.
+Today, one in five children in the United States is growing up in poverty.
 Many of these children are exposed to violence, chronic insecurity, loss, hardship and disruption.
 Poverty inflicts a traumatic form of stress on their developing brains.
 It interferes with learning.
 It impacts behavior.

 Children don’t leave the circumstances of their upbringing at the schoolhouse door.
 The trauma and stress they experience show up in the classroom.
 It causes them to be distracted, to tune out, be nervous, impulsive, and distrustful.
 Now imagine a whole school filled with children stressed this way – and there are tens of thousands of them across the country.
 These schools share common challenges: children unready to learn, teachers unprepared to teach students with intense needs, and principals ill equipped to act against such adversity.
 Collectively, these challenges pose the following risks: risk to student development, risk to classroom instruction, and risk to school-wide culture, each capable of derailing academic achievement.